How to clean an outdoor rug – 6 easy steps recommended by experts

 "Try and remove any excess water and then lay it out flat in the sunshine.
 When the top is dry, flip it over to dry the bottom and leave it drying until you can no longer feel any moisture when you push your fingers into the pile."

-An alternative way to do this to ensure the air is able to circulate more efficiently is to hang your rug over a washing line, fence, or decking banister – anywhere that still allows the rug to dry naturally with all sides exposed.
+An alternative way to do this to ensure the air is able to circulate more efficiently is to hang your rug over a washing line, fence, or decking bannister – anywhere that still allows the rug to dry naturally with all sides exposed.

 How often should you clean an outdoor rug?

-Despite outdoor rugs being hardwearing and robust against the elements, they do still need cleaning frequently to keep them fresh.
 "Ideally you should clean an outdoor rug every few weeks," says Clare.
 "Giving it a much-needed spruce up at the end of the summer season.
-Following these important steps and taking the time to clean it properly will ensure it lasts longer, stays free from moss and algae and the colors stay fresh."
+Following these important steps and taking the time to clean it properly will ensure it lasts longer, stays free from moss and algae and the colours stay fresh."

 Do you need to store an outdoor rug away in bad weather?